Toward scalable quantum computations of atomic nuclei: Quantum computation

 A crucial component of the ADAPT-VQE framework is the design of the operator pool, which must balance physical expressiveness and circuit efficiency.
 For our purposes, we construct the operator pool using the kinetic terms of the Hamiltonian~(\ref{ham}) along with correlated two-body hopping operators.
 These operators are selected to preserve spin, isospin, and particle number.
 This physically informed construction helps reduce the search space and accelerates convergence while ensuring that the resulting variational ansatz remains compact and interpretable.
+One can imagine further tailoring the operator pool the problem of interest to efficiently capture the expected dominant states.
+Such tailoring, if done correctly, can lead to shallower circuits in VQE computations, as was shown in Ref.~\cite{Bhoy:2024uuh} for shell-model quantum computations of $^{58}$Ni.
+Developing an expressive, but general operator pool is clearly important for generally parametrizing the wave function while minimizing the circuit depth obtained using variational algorithms.